-But the compromise quickly generated controversy in Iran.
-Parliament said that the Rouhani government had no right to negotiate compromises that would dilute the law.
+The compromise generated controversy in Iran.
 “This arrangement is an insult to the parliament,” Mojtaba Zolnour, a hardline lawmaker from Qom, said.
+Parliament formally charged that the Rouhani government had no right to negotiate compromises that would dilute the law.
 The parliament voted, 221 to six, to review a report alleging the IAEA agreement was a “clear violation” of the law.
 Parliament also called on the judiciary to hold President Hassan Rouhani and other officials party to the negotiations accountable for accepting changes in the law.
 “The president on the way to court!”
 Mojtaba Rezakhah, a hardliner from Tehran, tweeted.
 The Rouhani government countered that the compromise was “compatible” with the Iranian law.
 “What has been agreed on is completely within the framework of the Parliament’s act,” Foreign Ministry Spokesperson Saeed Khatibzadeh said on February 22.

 - Part 1: Biden's Opening Bid on Iran Diplomacy